310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Midori %}
-Ahh, no. That image I have in my head is you filling the empty space around the mascot character with your art, Master Artist.
+Ahh, no. I was imagining it as you filling the empty space around the mascot character with your art, Master Artist.
 {% endbubble %}

 {% bubble Tori %}